-Non-small cell lung cancer is the most common type, and it generally grows and spreads more slowly than small cell lung cancer.
-There are three main types of non-small cell lung cancer named for the type of cells in which the cancer develops: squamous cell carcinoma (also called epidermoid carcinoma), adenocarcinoma and large cell carcinoma.
+NSCLC is the most common type of lung cancer, with approximately 85% of all lung cancers being NSCLC.
+There are three main types of NSCLC named for the type of cells in which the cancer develops: squamous cell carcinoma (also called epidermoid carcinoma), adenocarcinoma and large cell carcinoma.
+NSCLC generally grows and spreads more slowly than small cell lung cancer.

-Small cell lung cancer, sometimes called oat cell cancer, is less common than non-small cell lung cancer.
+SCLCS, sometimes called oat cell cancer, is less common than non-small cell lung cancer.
 This type of lung cancer grows more quickly and is more likely to spread to other organs in the body.

-What causes Lung Cancer?
+What Causes Lung Cancer?

 Radon is an invisible, odorless, and tasteless radioactive gas that occurs naturally in soil and rocks.
 Exposure to radon (in mines or even houses) can cause damage to the lungs that may lead to lung cancer.

-Personal History -- A person who has had lung cancer once is more likely to develop a second lung cancer compared with a person who has never had lung cancer.
+People with certain lung diseases are also at increased risk of developing lung cancer, for example, lung cancer tends to develop in areas of the lung that are scarred from tuberculosis (TB).
+A person who has had lung cancer once is more likely to develop a second lung cancer compared with a person who has never had lung cancer.
 Quitting smoking after lung cancer is diagnosed may prevent the development of a second lung cancer.